 I will drop you an email to check in and confirm plans.
 I know that weddings can be a bit of a moveable feast and plans do have a habit of changing at the last minute.
-I send my clients a written plan for their wedding photography, which I also bring with me on the day.
+Don’t worry if they do – I’ll check in with you to ensure we’re singing off the same hymn sheet.

 After the wedding

-It will take me 6-8 weeks to edit the images.
+Because I know that people are excited about their wedding photos I will share some highlight photos with you 1 week after your wedding.
+You can share these photos as much or as little as you want.
+After that it will take me approximately weeks to edit the full story of images.
 I like to deliver lots of images, and I go through the final pack many times to make sure they are perfect.
-Clients will receive their wedding photos initially as an online gallery; from which images can be downloaded as high resolution jpgs, shared on social media and prints can be ordered from my selected print house.
+Clients will receive their wedding photos via a private online gallery; from which images can be downloaded as high resolution jpgs, shared on social media and prints can be ordered.
 I also offer wedding albums, and once clients have seen their final photos they very often want to make up a wedding album from their favourite images.

 If all of this sounds exactly what you are looking for in a wedding photographer then you can get the process started by contacting me here.

 Want to pin the details of this blog post?
 Pin this poster to your Pinterest board